emirfaruk01/emirfaruk01/README.md

 ---

-As a Computer Engineering student at Uludağ University, I have developed a diverse skill set through hands-on projects and competitions.
-My experience spans desktop application development using C#, robotic coding with ROS, Python, and OpenCV, as well as web development with HTML and CSS.
-I have also delved into Java and Android Studio for mobile application development.

-One of my key areas of interest is autonomous vehicle technologies, where I have actively participated in competitions and projects, enhancing my skills in image processing and robotic systems.
-My portfolio includes a variety of projects, from Windows desktop applications to Android apps, showcasing my versatility and commitment to leveraging technology to solve real-world problems.

-I am passionate about continuous learning and eager to contribute to innovative projects in the fields of robotics, software development, AI, and autonomous systems.
+ Computer Engineer | Robotics & Software Development Enthusiast

+Hey there!
+I’m Emir Faruk Sarı, a freshly graduated Computer Engineer from Uludağ University and currently working at Bosch Rexroth.
+Throughout my journey, I’ve evolved from a curious student to a hands-on developer tackling real-world challenges in industrial settings.

+🚀 My experience spans across:

+🖥️ Desktop application development with C# and .NET

+🤖 Robotic systems using ROS, Python, and OpenCV

+🌐 Web development with HTML, CSS, Bootstrap, and Angular

+📱 Mobile development with Java and Android Studio

+🧠 AI & Image Processing for autonomous vehicles and smart systems

+I’ve been part of competitions and projects focused on autonomous vehicle tech, where I sharpened my skills in image processing, robot control, and algorithm design.
+At Bosch Rexroth, I contributed to the digital transformation efforts by developing internal software solutions and optimizing factory-level processes through custom tools.

+💡 I’m all about building impactful systems that blend intelligence with automation.
+I believe in lifelong learning, open collaboration, and the power of clean, scalable code.

+Let’s connect and build something awesome together!

 ---